Brian Anderson Player Props: Brewers vs. Cubs

-After going 1-for-2 in his most recent game, Brian Anderson and the Milwaukee Brewers face the Chicago Cubs (who will start Justin Steele) at 2:20 PM ET on Saturday.
+After going 1-for-3 in his most recent game, Brian Anderson and the Milwaukee Brewers face the Chicago Cubs (who will hand the ball to Jameson Taillon) at 2:20 PM ET on Sunday.

 Brian Anderson Game Info & Props vs. the Cubs